Check-in time 4pm; Check-out time 11:00 am. Check-out late fee $40 until Noon.

 Patio Activities 9:00 am to 9:00 pm.
 The pool is CLOSED due to the COVID pandemic until further notice.

-Restaurant hours The Seal Rock Inn Restaurant is open from 6:00 am to 4:00 pm weekdays and until 5:00 pm on weekends.
+Restaurant hours The Seal Rock Inn Restaurant is CLOSED due to the COVID pandemic until further notice.

 Reservations & cancellations

 Minimum two-night reservations are required for holidays and weekends (Friday or Saturday night).